ajwdewit/pcse/doc/code.rst

 ================

 The PCSE distribution provides several waterbalance modules:
-    1. WaterbalancePP which is used for simulation under non-waterlimited production
+    1. WaterbalancePP which is used for simulation under non-water-limited production
     2. WaterbalanceFD which is used for simulation of water-limited production under conditions of freely draining soils